Aspen Logo

 Parking & Fees

 The Maroon Bells bus departs from the Aspen Highlands Visitor Center.
-Parking is available, but limited, from the center.
+Parking is available in the Aspen Highlands garage, but limited.
 Parking is $7/hour with $40 maximum for 24 hours.
 A free bus also runs from Aspen to Aspen Highlands, labeled the Castle/Maroon bus.
 It leaves every 20 minutes on the hour.
-Private vehicles can drive up to the Bells before 8am and after 5pm.
+Private vehicles can drive up to the Bells with a parking reservation, arriving before 8am and departing before 4:30pm.
 As mentioned above, parking reservations ($10) are required to use the road.
 These can be made directly via the Aspen Resort Chamber Association's website.

 Note: Maroon Creek Road is also a popular cycling route, and bicycles can access the Maroon Bells at any time for no fee.
 The 9-mile route climbs nearly 1,600 feet.